teuton-software/teuton/docs/learn/example-05-debug.md

 end
 ```

-`result.debug` it's usefull when you are verifying what command ouput has been captured by Teuton.
+`result.debug` it's usefull when you are verifying command output captured by Teuton.